-The ratings assigned to the bank facilities of PCBL Limited (PCBL; erstwhile Phillips Carbon Black Limited) continue to draw comfort from its leadership position in the domestic carbon black (CB) industry with satisfactory track record of operations, and financial flexibility from being a part of the established RP-Sanjiv Goenka (RP-SG) group.
-The ratings also draw comfort from the strategic location of the plants, geographically diversified sales with strong presence in the export market, and steady source of revenue from the power segment.
+The ratings continue to draw comfort from the leadership position of PCBL in the domestic carbon black (CB) industry with satisfactory track record of operations, financial flexibility from being a part of the established RP-Sanjiv Goenka (RP-SG) group, strategic location of the plants, geographically diversified sales with strong presence in the export market and steady source of revenue from the power segment.
 The capital structure and debt coverage indicators of PCBL also continue to remain comfortable.

-The ratings also factor in the healthy capacity utilisation and improvement in PBILDT/ton of CB sold in FY23 (refers to the period April 1 to March 31) and Q1FY24 with improvement in operating efficiency, higher sales of specialty CB and increase in the revenue and profitability from the power segment.
-With a large proportion of CB sales being made to tyre companies (around 70% in FY23), where the pricing is formula driven and linked to movement in raw material prices, the company has been able to pass on the increase in input prices to a large extent.
+The ratings also factor in the healthy capacity utilisation and improvement in profit before interest, lease rentals, depreciation and taxation (PBILDT)/ton of CB sold in FY23 (refers to the period April 1 to March 31) and H1FY24 with improvement in operating efficiency, higher sales of specialty CB and increase in revenue and profitability from the power segment.
+With a large proportion of CB sales being made to tyre companies (around 70% in FY23) where the pricing is formula driven and linked to the movement in raw material prices, the company has been able to pass on the increase in the input prices to a large extent.
 Furthermore, the increase in the sales of specialty CB, which is a value-added product and commands higher margin has contributed to the increase in the spread.

-The ratings take cognisance of near completion of the large-size greenfield capex for CB capacity of 147,000 MTPA and 24 MW captive power plant being implemented in Tamil Nadu through subsidiary, PCBL (TN) Ltd (rated 'CARE AA-; Stable / CARE A1+').
-While the first phase of the unit (63,000 MT) has been commissioned in April 2023, the second phase is expected to be operational in Q2FY24.
-Furthermore, the first phase (20,000 MTPA) of the brownfield specialty CB capacity expansion in Mundra has become operational in July 2023 with the second phase of similar capacity expected to be completed by Q1FY25.
+The ratings take cognisance of completion of the large-size greenfield capex for CB capacity of 147,000 MTPA and 12 MW out of the proposed 24 MW captive power plant being implemented in Tamil Nadu through subsidiary, PCBL (TN) Ltd (rated 'CARE AA-; / CARE A1+ Rating watch with developing implications').
+The first phase of the unit (63,000 MT) was commissioned in April 2023 and the second phase became operational in September 2023.
+Furthermore, the first phase (20,000 MTPA) of the brownfield specialty CB capacity expansion in Mundra by PCBL has also become operational in July 2023 with the second phase of similar capacity expected to be completed by Q1FY25.
 The capex is being funded out of a mix of external borrowings, internal accruals and equity raised in FY22.
-Despite the debt planned to fund the capex, CARE Ratings Limited (CARE Ratings) expects the capital structure and debt coverage indicators of the company to remain comfortable, albeit the company remains exposed to the inherent pre- and post-implementation risks associated with large-size projects.
+The company remains exposed to the inherent pre- and post-implementation risks associated with large-size projects.